Fitness Model Lauren Simpson Shows Off Chiseled Physique In Latest Workout Video

 FULL BODY WORKOUT – LONG RESISTANCE BAND ????????????????????(LOL @coachmarkcarroll teases me for the intros to my videos so thought I’d leave the one of him trying to ruin it in there ????) – ‼️Need a HOME workout program?
 My new 8 week BOSS BABES challenge starts Monday!
 Final days to get your hands on this once off program!!! ????????????
 Link in my bio to get started: @LAURENSIMPSON ????????‼️ – For this FULL BODY BURNER all you need is a long resistance band.
 The stronger the band the harder this will be! ???????? – ????FRONT SQUAT with triple pulse in the bottom range. ????NEUTRAL GRIP CHEST PRESS.
 I’ve got my boobs done so neutral grip is the most comfortable positioning for any chest exercises for me.
 It does transfer some of the load to your shoulders. ????BANDED RDL.
 Focus on driving your hips as far back as possible to get that deep stretch.
 Squeeze your glutes as you thrust your hips forward. ????SINGLE ARM ROW.
 I like to do these with a pause at the top and squeeze your shoulder blade back. ????ALTERNATING LUNGES. ????UPRIGHT ROW with 1 & 1/4 reps. – ????15 reps each exercise for 3-4 rounds. – Enjoy!???????? – Don’t forget to tag me if you try my workouts & also re-share my content on your stories so others can join in…in case they aren’t following me or missed my post! ????????????????♥️

 After the squats, the gym buff moves into neutral grip chest presses.
 The next video features the model as she powers through some banded RDLs.
-In the fourth video, she demonstrates single arm rows while in the fifth, Lauren shows off her alternating lunges.
+In the fourth video, she demonstrates single arm rows.
+For the fifth, Lauren shows off her alternating lunges.
 The final exercise in the circuit is the upright row.

 Also in the caption of the post, Lauren outlines each exercise for her fans and includes some tips on how to properly perform each one.
 She adds that they should complete 15 reps of each for three to four rounds.